Psalm 132 – Remembering the Promise to David and Beyond

 Their sons also shall sit upon your throne forevermore.”

 a.
-The LORD has sworn in truth to David: Earlier (Psalm 132:2) the singer remembered how David made a solemn oath to God.
-In return, God made a solemn oath to David, as recorded in 2 Samuel 7:4-16.
+The LORD has sworn in truth to David: Earlier (verse 2) the singer remembered how David made a solemn oath to God.
+In return, God made a solemn oath to David, as recorded in 2 Samuel 7:5-16.
 God would never turn from such an oath.

 i.
 There was definitely a connection between the two oaths.
-“Jehovah’s promise to establish a dynasty in Zion was made to the man who understood to provide a Tabernacle for God in the midst of the City” (Morgan).
+“Jehovah’s promise to establish a dynasty in Zion was made to the man who undertook to provide a Tabernacle for God in the midst of the City.”
+(Morgan)

 b.
-I will set upon your throne the fruit of your body: The Psalmist remembered the promises God made to David to 2 Samuel 7:12-16.
+I will set upon your throne the fruit of your body: The psalmist remembered the promises God made to David in 2 Samuel 7:12-16.
 These were the promises God confirmed with an oath.

 i.
 Forevermore: “This was conditional with respect to the posterity of David.
-They have been driven from the throne, because they did not keep the Lord’s covenant, but the true David is on the throne, and his posterity forms the genuine Israelites.”
+They have been driven from the throne, because they did not keep the Lord’s covenant, but the true David is on the throne.”
 (Clarke)